pulkitsharmas/p6lin/README.md

 # p6lin
 # Linux server Deployment

-The project is under Udacity FSND
+The project is under Udacity FSND.
 IP address :

-139.59.67.9
+139.59.67.9 or pulkitsharma.me

+password for sudo : graderbhai

 ### It's a ubuntu instance with following packages installed
 - python